deep-dive-studios/rust-attempt/README.md

-Throw!
+Attempt!
 ------

-Throw is a new experimental rust error handling library, meant to assist and build on existing error handling systems.
+Attempt is a new experimental rust error handling library, meant to assist and build on existing error handling systems.

-Throw exports two structs, `throw::ErrorPoint` and `throw::Error`. `throw::Error` stores a single `original_error` variable which it is created from, and then a list of `ErrorPoint`s which starts out with the original point of creation with `throw!()`, and is added to every time you propagate the error upwards with `up!()`.
+Attempt exports two structs, `attempt::ErrorPoint` and `attempt::Error`. `attempt::Error` stores a single `original_error` variable which it is created from, and then a list of `ErrorPoint`s which starts out with the original point of creation with `attempt!()`, and is added to every time you propagate the error upwards with `pass!()`.

-*Throw does not replace existing error handling systems*.
-The `throw::Error` type has a type parameter `E` which represents an internal error type stored. `throw::Error` just wraps your error type and stores ErrorPoints alongside it.
+*Attempt does not replace existing error handling systems*.
+The `attempt::Error` type has a type parameter `E` which represents an internal error type stored. `attempt::Error` just wraps your error type and stores ErrorPoints alongside it.

-Throw helps you better keep track of your errors.
+Attempt helps you better keep track of your errors.
 Instead of seeing a generic "No such file or directory" message, you get a stack trace of functions which propagated the error as well.

 Instead of: